 To be eligible to apply to and complete one of the three M.S. degrees, prerequisite courses are necessary.
 Successful completion of the prerequisite courses will enable you to attend graduate courses in nutrition and to glean all that is necessary from these courses.
 For a list of prerequisite courses for the M.S. degrees in nutrition at Teachers College, please refer to Master's Program Prerequisites.

 In addition to completing a master's degree in nutrition, becoming a registered dietitian-nutritionist (RD or RDN) is highly recommended.
 Having the RD/RDN credential alongside the M.S. degree enables you to be highly marketable in the nutrition field.
-Becoming an RD/RDN requires completion of a Dietetic Internship Program (DI) and successful completion of an Academy of Nutrition and Dietetics-administered exam.
-The Program in Nutrition at Teachers College administers a Dietetic Internship Program.
+Becoming an RD/RDN requires completion of a Dietetic Internship Program (DI) and successful completion of an exam administered by the Commission on Dietetic Registration of the Academy of Nutrition and Dietetics.
+The Program in Nutrition at Teachers College administers a fully accredited Dietetic Internship Program.
 However, to be eligible to apply to and complete the DI, specific prerequisite courses [called the Didactic Program in Dietetics (DPD)] are required.
-Most of the DPD courses are fulfilled by the M.S. prerequisite courses and many of the M.S. degree courses.
-However, four DPD courses are not included among the M.S. prerequisites nor the M.S. degree courses.
-Three of these four additional DPD courses will need to be completed at Lehman College while the fourth can be completed at any accredited college or university.
-For the complete list of DPD courses, please refer to Didactic Program in Dietetics courses.
+TC does not have its own accredited DPD program at this time.
+However, in collaboration with Lehman College, which has a DPD-accredited program, our M.S. students are able to complete all DPD course requirements for Dietetic Internship Program eligibility.
+Lehman College verifies completion of all DPD course requirements and issues the necessary Verification Statement opening the door to apply for admission to the Dietetic Internship Program at Teachers College or elsewhere.